openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_details.md

 In Computer Vision, image is represented by an array of unsigned 8-but integer values (for each color), but model accepts floating point tensors.

-To integrate precision conversion into an execution graph as a preprocessing step, simply do the following:
+To integrate precision conversion into an execution graph as a pre-processing step, simply do the following:

 @sphinxtabset